coryarcangel/Cookery/README.md

 This file will apply history1.txt to frames 1-199.
 Then from frame 200-799, history2.txt will be applied with decreasing strength, while history3.txt will be applied with increasing strength.
 This achieves a keyframe-like effect (!!!!!!!)
 Then history3.txt will be applied from frame 800 to the final frame.
+Each history file is given as its relative path from the director file.

     cook -d ./director -fr 60 -o video-output vid.mp4